-Measurable objectives Follow-up and compliance measures Environmental Services FCC Medio Ambiente Iberia aims to reduce the use of raw materials as well as waste production.
-It has established a minimum percentage of recovered waste of 65% and to have less than 10% of its waste deposited in landfills by 2035.
-FCC Environment CEE, at its Poland headquarters, aims to replace at least 30% of the raw materials with recycled materials or recovered waste in the medium term and 75% in the long term.
-FCC Medio Ambient Iberia: establishment of specific circular econom roadmap that addresse a change in the selectiv collection model an waste treatment.
-FCC Environment CEE Assessment of the ray materials that can b replaced by recycle materials or recovere waste.
-Infrastructures Implementation of the "Zero Waste" methodology at all the company's construction sites by 2026.
-Recovery of over 70% of all non-hazardous Construction and Demolition waste (CDW), as well as achieving a recovery rate of 90% of the volume of soil by 2026.
-Provide responsible materials alternatives at construction sites, prioritising those that are recycled and/or sustainable, so that represent more than 10% of total building materials used by 2026.
-Recovery of 100% of waste generated by 2050.
-Use of more than 90% of responsible, recycled, or recyclable materials by 2050.
-Establishment of a construction materials policy.
-Development of a mandatory waste management procedure.
-Incorporation of waste segregation requirements in supplier contracts.
+- FCC Medio Ambiente Iberia aims to reduce the use of raw materials as well as waste production.
+It has established a minimum percentage of recovered waste of 65% and to have less than 10% of its waste deposited in landfills by 2035. - FCC Environment CEE, at its Poland headquarters, aims to replace at least 30% of the raw materials with recycled materials or recovered waste in the medium term and 75% in the long term.

+- FCC Medio Ambiente Iberia: establishment of a specific circular economy roadmap that addresses a change in the selective collection model and waste treatment - FCC Environment CEE: Assessment of the raw materials that can be replaced by recycled materials or recovered waste.

+- Implementation of the "Zero Waste" methodology at all the company's construction sites by 2026. - Recovery of over 70% of all non-hazardous Construction and Demolition waste (CDW), as well as achieving a recovery rate of 90% of the volume of soil by 2026. - Provide responsible materials alternatives at construction sites, prioritising those that are recycled and/or sustainable, so that represent more than 10% of total building materials used by 2026. - Recovery of 100% of waste generated by 2050. - Use of more than 90% of responsible, recycled, or recyclable materials by 2050.

+- Establishment of a construction materials policy. - Development of a mandatory waste management procedure. - Incorporation of waste segregation requirements in supplier contracts.

-Cement of betw dependi a raw material ion variation in crude een 0.3% and 6%, ng on the cement on plant. ~ Promotion of the use of alternative raw materials and fuels, through the recovery of materials obtained from by- products and waste from other industries (fly ash, blast furnace slag, foundry sands, etc.).
-Real Estate achieve the glol by 2030 Recove generat construc work sit 70% of the waste Waste recovery and monitoring tool.
+Achieve a raw material substitution variation in crude of between 0.3% and 6%, depending on the cement production plant.

+Promotion of the use of alternative raw materials and fuels, through the recovery of materials obtained from by-products and waste from other industries (fly ash, blast furnace slag, foundry sands, etc.).